Iraqi Ground Forces: 1941 coup

 Although Iraq was nominally independent, Britain de facto still governed the country, exercising veto over Iraqi foreign and national security policy.
 The Iraqi high command saw the opportunity to rid themselves of their colonial master when Britain saw itself in a vulnerable position against Nazi Germany.
-The golpistas were supported by the pro-Nazi and anti-Jewish Grand Mufti of Jerusalem Haj Amin al-Husseini, the German ambassador Dr. Fritz Grobba and Arab guerrilla leader Fawzi al-Qawuqji.
+The golpistas were supported by the pro-Nazi and anti-Jewish Grand Mufti of Jerusalem Haj Amin al-Husseini, the German ambassador Fritz Grobba and Arab guerrilla leader Fawzi al-Qawuqji.

 On April 30, Iraqi Army units took the high ground to the south of RAF Habbaniya.
 An Iraqi envoy was sent to demand that no movements, either ground or air, were to take place from the base.
 The British refused the demand and then themselves demanded that the Iraqi units leave the area at once.
 In addition, the British landed forces at Basra and the Iraqis demanded that these forces be removed.

 At 0500 hours on 2 May 1941, the Anglo-Iraqi War broke out between the British and Rashid Ali's new government when the British at RAF Habbaniya launched air strikes against the Iraqis.
 By this time, the army had grown significantly.
 It had four infantry divisions with some 60,000 men.
 At full strength, each division had three infantry brigades (3 battalions each) plus supporting units - including artillery brigades.
 The Iraqi 1st and 3rd Divisions were stationed in Baghdad.
 The 2nd Division was stationed in Kirkuk, and the 4th Division was in Al Diwaniyah, on the main rail line from Baghdad to Basra.

 Also based within Baghdad was the Independent Mechanized Brigade composed of: